 After you fail over from the primary to the secondary region, your storage account is configured to be locally redundant in the new primary region.
-You can then configure the account for geo-redundancy again.
-When the account is configured for geo-redundancy again after a failover, the new primary region immediately begins copying data to the new secondary region, which was the primary before the original failover.
-However, it may take some time before existing data in the primary is fully copied to the new secondary.
+You can then configure the account in the new primary region for geo-redundancy.
+When the account is configured for geo-redundancy after a failover, the new primary region immediately begins copying data to the new secondary region, which was the primary before the original failover.
+However, it may take some time before existing data in the new primary is fully copied to the new secondary.

-After the storage account is reconfigured for geo-redundancy, it's possible to initiate another failover from the new primary back to the new secondary.
-In this case, the original primary region prior to the failover becomes the primary region again, and is configured to be locally redundant.
-All data in the post-failover primary region (the original secondary) is then lost.
+After the storage account is reconfigured for geo-redundancy, it's possible to initiate a fail back from the new primary back to the new secondary.
+In this case, the original primary region prior to the failover becomes the primary region again, and is configured to be either locally redundant or zone-redundant, depending on whether the original primary configuration was GRS/RA-GRS or GZRS/RA-GZRS.
+All data in the post-failover primary region (the original secondary) is lost during the failback.
 If most of the data in the storage account has not been copied to the new secondary before you fail back, you could suffer a major data loss.

 To avoid a major data loss, check the value of the Last Sync Time property before failing back.
 Compare the last sync time to the last times that data was written to the new primary to evaluate expected data loss.